JaySean/sqkii/sqkii1/README.md

 ### 1. Supermarkets

-_Hint #1: IT IS WITHIN A 15-MINUTE WALK FROM A SUPERMARKET._
+_Hint #1: It is within a 15-minute walk from a supermarket._

 #### Dataset
 CSV file retrieved from Data.gov.sg